cncf/cartografos/website/content/en/level-4/index.md

 ### Testing and Issue Detection

 As your environment becomes more complex in production, some issue remediation may require adjusting your policy-as-code or components of your Infrastructure as Code, as well as your application.
 Issues may relate to more than one application so you will aggregate across applications to determine trends.
 These may relate to bugs such as memory leaks, as well as security or policy issues.
 Your remediation may be to fix them at source, ideally as ‘far left’ as possible, or otherwise building automation capable of fixing them when they occur, and tuning it over time.

-## <i class="fas fa-building"></i> Business Outcomes

-Level 4 is focused on improvements around security, policy and governance across your environment.
-The team can focus more of their time on your business instead of maintaining Kubernetes.
-Level 4 is also the next level where clients and customers plateau.
-And most customers can stay at this level as they further mature.

-Your team has cloud native confidence and now it’s time to take that knowledge and apply it more thoroughly to your business goals.You have continued to measure yourself against established KPIs in Level 1 and provided those to the business.
-You’ll have alignment on goals because you can demonstrate outcomes.
-The business should expect to see:

-- Established protocols and procedures
-- Policy enforcement of compliance standards
-- Comparison of cloud native apps vs. non-cloud native
-- The business should expect more reporting in this phase.
-Reporting should cover compliance, security, performance and cost.
-These should be easily aligned to the business goals established in Level 1.

-At this point, you may start to migrate your other applications and have a better understanding of what you want to achieve and where you will see value during each level of maturity.